PenTestical/kingscan/README.md

 # nmapAutomator
 A script that you can run in the background!
+Modified by Pentestical: Added more directory and subdomain bruteforcing tools to it.

 # Summary
 I have created this script as I was preparing for my OSCP exam.